yuuki15/yuuki15.github.io/_drafts/2023-02-17-chatgpt-versus-yuuki.md

     It's your turn.
 Don't list moves.
 That's what I do.
 Say only the move you want to play.
 Don't say anything else.
 Choose one of them.

 every time.
-(Sometimes they started listing moves or responded as if I was consulting them about moves.)
-I created a shared link to the chat https://chat.openai.com/share/f406a004-ca2c-449d-b2ca-869f722dd458 and also uploaded the log to Pastebin https://pastebin.com/7qirN6mp. [^1]
+I created a shared link to the chat https://chat.openai.com/share/f406a004-ca2c-449d-b2ca-869f722dd458 (also uploaded the log to Pastebin https://pastebin.com/7qirN6mp).[^1]

 The game
 --------